SanicTK2/iidxguide/docs/misc_120monitor.md

 Features that do not affect IIDX or BMS simulators will not be explicitly called out; such as FreeSync, G-Sync, HDR, and so on.

-There are also a **handful of TVs** that are small enough (less than 55") and support native 120Hz input; e.g., LG NANO85, Sony X85J / X90J, and so on.
-This is a rapidly growing segment especially in 2021 -- you should look for reviews on [rtings.com](https://rtings.com).
-Make sure the size of TV you are buying actually uses a 120Hz panel - it is common for TV manufacturers to use 120Hz panels for larger sizes but only 60Hz for smaller sizes of the same model -- Samsung is the worst offender in this regard.

 ## Lightning Model display

 For reference, [according to this page](https://land3939.info/mgame/1148), Lightning Model cabs use the following primary display: